By Michael Lanza

 Map/Guidebook Trails Illustrated Mt.
 Rainier no. 217, $11.95, (800) 962-1643, natgeomaps.com.
 Mt.
 Rainier—A Climbing Guide, by Mike Gauthier, $18.95, mountaineersbooks.org.

 On the second night of a three-day, 32-mile, partly cross-country traverse of the John Muir Wilderness from North Lake Trailhead to Mosquito Flat Trailhead, we pitched our tents in Granite Park, an aptly named high valley speckled with scores of alpine lakes and tarns and encircled by an arc of 12,000- and 13,000-foot spires of barren, golden stone.
 In the evening, the sinking sun painted the peaks, lakes, and granitic landscape in a shifting, vivid light that was absolutely captivating.
 We couldn’t tear our eyes from the light show that went on for a few hours.
 When the last alpenglow faded away, night brought a sky riddled with stars.

 In the morning, we set out early and I got the above shot of my friend Jason Kauffman passing a lake minutes from our campsite.

 See my story and more photos about backpacking a 32-mile, partly off-trail traverse in the John Muir Wilderness for information on how to pull off this trip.

-See my story about backpacking the Teton Crest Trail, with more photos, for information on how to pull off this trip.
+See my story about floating for five days down the Green River through Stillwater Canyon in Canyonlands National Park, with more photos and a video, for information on how to pull off this trip.

 Coyote Natural Bridge, Coyote Gulch, Grand Staircase-Escalante National Monument, UT